Going to AWS re:Invent 2024?

 kubectl logs --since=6h <pod_name>

-3. Get the most recent 50 lines of logs for a pod
+3. Get the most recent N lines of logs for a pod (e.g. 50)

 kubectl logs --tail=50 <pod_name>

-4. Print the logs for a pod and follow new logs
+4. Print the logs for a pod in real-time and follow new logs

 kubectl logs -f <pod_name>

-5. Print the logs for a container in a pod
+5. Retrieve the logs of a specific container within a pod in a Kubernetes cluster

 kubectl logs <pod_name> > pod.log